 Method #1: Android App for Chromebook

-By far the easiest and fastest way to setup a VPN for Chromebook is by installing an Android app through the Google Play store.
+By far the easiest and fastest way to setup a VPN for Chromebook is by installing an Android VPN app through the Google Play store.

-There are a number of advantages and disadvantages to this kind of setup, which include:
+There are a number of advantages and disadvantages to this kind of setup, which include

 Advantages